-Ans: Preschool curriculum should be simple and most games.
+Ans: The preschool curriculum should be simple and most games.
 The curriculum should be designed in a way where children can learn basic numeric digits, alphabets, rhymes, etc. through play-based lessons.
-Along with educational values, parents should also focus on building their relationship with the children and develop their moral values so that they can grow up to be good human beings.
+Along with educational values, parents should also focus on building their relationship with the children and develop their moral values.
+It helps them grow up to be good human beings.

-- Which lessons should be included in the curriculum for the motor development of the children?
+- Which lessons are helpful for the motor development of the children?

-Ans: Children should be encouraged to hold pens, jump, run and other games that require some muscle movement to generate healthy growth in them and enhance their motor developments.
+Ans: Parents should encourage children to hold pens, jump, run and other games.
+Such games require some muscle movement to generate healthy growth in them and enhance their motor developments.

-All parents want to find the best possible education for their children and many times finding the right curriculum is quite daunting for the new homeschooling parents.
-Homeschooling in preschool is an extremely great start for a preschooler as it will prepare him or her for the future homeschool journeys.
+All parents want to find the best possible education for their children.
+Finding the right curriculum is quite daunting for new homeschooling parents.
+Homeschooling in preschool is an extremely great start for a preschooler as it prepares for future homeschool journeys.

-This time is the perfect opportunity for the parents to build a rapport with their children as it will immensely help them with not only their education but also help to build good character in them.
-Children are very vulnerable so it’s the duty of the parents to introduce a curriculum that will educate them as well as pave their path for being a better human being.
+This time is the perfect opportunity for the parents to build a rapport with their children.
+It will immensely help them with not only their education but also help to build good character in them.
+Children are very vulnerable so it’s the duty of the parents to introduce a great curriculum.
+This is to educate them and pave their path for being a better human being.

-In this article, we have tried to provide you with as much information as possible about the preschool homeschool curriculums so that you can find the best one for your little sunshine.
+In this article, we have tried to provide you with as much information as possible about the preschool homeschool curriculums.
+We hope that you can find the best one for your little sunshine.
 It’s the duty of every parent to provide their children with quality education with proper upbringings.